 If you have any questions or complaints, please contact: Christy Burnett, Privacy Officer, Beech Acres Parenting Center, 615 Elsinore Place, Cincinnati Ohio, 45202 – 5th Floor.
 Phone: (513) 233-4753.
 Office hours are: Monday-Friday, 8:00am to 4:30pm.

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 I. Our Duty to Safeguard Your Protected Health Information (PHI).

-Individually identifiable information about your past, present, or future health or condition, the provision of health care to you, or payment for the health care is considered “Protected Health Information” (“PHI”).
-We are required to extend certain protections to your PHI, and to give you this Notice about our privacy practices that explains how, when and why we may use or disclose your PHI.
+IIndividually identifiable information about your past, present, or future health or condition, the provision of health care to you, or payment for the health care is considered “Protected Health Information” (“PHI”).
+We are required to extend certain protections to your PHI, and to give you this Notice about our privacy practices that explains how, when, and why we may use or disclose your PHI.
 Except in specified circumstances, we must use or disclose only the minimum necessary PHI to accomplish the intended purpose of the use or disclosure.
 We are required to follow the privacy practices described in this Notice, though we reserve the right to change our privacy practices and the terms of this Notice at any time.
 If we do so, we will post a new Notice at our Offices.
-You may request a copy of the new notice from Beech Acres Privacy Officer, Ruthann Zins, 6881 Beechmont Ave., Cincinnati, Ohio 45230, and it will also be posted on our website at www.beechacres.org.
+You may request a copy of the new notice from Beech Acres Privacy Officer, Christy Burnett, 615 Elsinore Place, Cincinnati Ohio, 45202 – 5th Floor, and it will also be posted on our website at www.beechacres.org.